Apedolepis

-Apedolepis (meaning "flat scale", from Greek ἄπεδοςi, apedos, meaning 'even', 'flat', or 'level' and λεπίς, meaning 'scale') was an extinct genus of early jawless fish known from the Ordovician Stokes Formation of central Australia.
-All existing material was collected in the Areyonga Creek section of the eastern Gardiner Range.
-Apedolepis is known solely from scales, with the type specimen (CPC 33630) consisting of a single scale.The scales of Apedolepis are characterized by an atubular laminar surface tissue of uncertain histology, lacking a distinct base.
+Apedolepis (meaning "flat scale") was an extinct genus of early jawless fish known from the Ordovician period Stokes Formation of central Australia.
+The only species in this genus is A. tomlinsonae making it a monotypic genus.
+The scales of Apedolepis are characterized by an atubular laminar surface tissue of uncertain histology, lacking a distinct base.

+Discovery

+View of Amadeus Basin in central Australia.

+All existing material was collected in the Areyonga Creek section of the eastern Gardiner Range in the Stokes Formation, Amadeus Basin, central Australia.
+Apedolepis is known solely from scales, with the type specimen (CPC 33630) consisting of a single scale.

+The genus name means "flat scale" which is derived from Greek ἄπεδοςi, apedos, meaning 'even', 'flat', or 'level' and λεπίς, meaning 'scale'.